cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.2.md

 ### Policies

 #### GWS.DRIVEDOCS.3.1v0.2
-Agencies SHALL enable security updates for Drive files.
+Agencies SHALL enable the security update for Drive files.

-- _Rationale:_ Google may add new security features over time.
-Allowing security updates helps ensure that your files are protected with the latest features Google makes available.
+- _Rationale:_ By not enabling the update to the resource key security update a user could potentially gain unauthorized access to files.
+Enabling this security update decreases risk of unauthorized access and data spillage by controlling access to files in Google Drive.
 - _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping